 I’m not done yet!

-I’m working collaboratively with several faculty at as my host institution, the Ho Chi Minh City University of Pedagogy (HCMUE) to wrap up our research and to develop a new major in learning disabilities in 2 years.
+I’m working collaboratively with several faculty at the Ho Chi Minh City University of Pedagogy (HCMUE) to provide coaching for data collection for an ongoing study on UDL in higher education, to disseminate finished research and hopefully to develop a new major in learning disabilities for undergraduate students.

 6. For other Terps that are interested in becoming Fulbright participants, what advice do you have for them?